Know how much money you have to spend

-As a first-year student it’s likely that you will live in University residences, either on campus or in the city.
+As a first-year student it’s likely that you will live in University accommodation, either on campus or in the city.
 You can also find your own accommodation if you prefer.

 Prices vary, depending on which accommodation block you apply for, so you can choose an option that suits your budget.
 We'll do our best to place you in your preferred room type, but we cannot guarantee this.

 If you live away from campus during term time, consider the cost of getting to and from the University for study days.
 Find out more about travelling to campus.

-If going to university is your first time away from home, make sure you’re aware of the day-to-day things you’ll need to buy.
+If this is your first time away from home, make sure you’re aware of the day-to-day things you’ll need to buy.

-You should also consider the costs for phones, laundry, leisure, and any health costs if applicable.
+You should also consider the cost of phones, laundry, leisure, and any health costs if applicable.